Introduction

 Applying IAM Roles in Helm

-Ensure you have created the IAM roles with the above policies and have the role ARNs.
+Ensure you have created the IAM roles/service accounts with the above policies and have the role ARNs/service account emails.
 You can then set up your Helm chart as follows:

 Example Helm Values File (values.yaml)